 3. Do you have your laptop charger?
 Seems like a simple one, but it can be pretty frustrating to lose power for your laptop when at home.

-4. Do you need a virtual phone?
+Certain roles necessitate a virtual phone?
 Virtual phones are a piece of software configured with the same phone line as your desk phone in your office (picture shown below).
 Virtual phones require VPN access to operate correctly.
 The interface allows you to place and receive calls using the audio devices on your laptop.
 It is best to use a USB (or other) headset for placing and receiving calls through your laptop when using a virtual phone.
+For training on using a virtual phone, click here.

 Wish to log a request with the Help Desk?
 Use your Franklin or Urbana University username and password to login: Log A Request